tfenster/end2end/source/_posts/2022-11-16-azure-devops-simplify---the-community-extension-to-work-more-efficiently-with-azure-devops-from-vs-code.md

 Please note that if you want a more comprehensive integration of Azure DevOps into VS Code (and much more) for Business Central developers, I can only recommend to take a look at [COSMO Alpaca][alpaca].

-There are a lot of sessions (including my own), blog posts and the great [official VS Code docs][ext-docs] about creating VS Code extensions, so I don't want to go more deeply into that.
-Instead, I want to focus on the interaction with Azure DevOps and Git in the detail sections.
+That's *what* you can do with it.
+In the details sections of this blog post I'm now going into *how* we did it to make it more easy for you to contribute.
+But there are already a lot of sessions (including my own), blog posts and the great [official VS Code docs][ext-docs] about creating VS Code extensions, so I don't want to go more deeply into that.
+Instead, I want to focus on the interaction with Azure DevOps and Git.

 ## The details: Fetching the Azure DevOps tree
 The interaction with Azure DevOps is completely built using the [Azure DevOps REST API][azdevops-rest] and the code can be found in [azdevops-api.ts][azdevops-api.ts].
 As one example, here is how we fetch the organizations: